cancan233/AdaIN/README.md

 ## Reference
 1. Repository from Xun Huang, [AdaIN-style](https://github.com/xunhuang1995/AdaIN-style) implemented in Torch, who is the first author of AdaIN model paper
 2. [AdaIN-style-transfer---Tensorflow-2.0](https://github.com/rasmushr97/AdaIN-style-transfer---Tensorflow-2.0), implemented in Tensorflow 2.0.
 (Note: The repo resize all images to (256, 256) without preserving the ratio, which is different from the data preparation described in the paper.
-It would cause wave pattern in the result.)
+It would cause checkboard artifacts in the result.)
 3. [Tensorflow-Style-Transfer-with-Adain](https://github.com/JunbinWang/Tensorflow-Style-Transfer-with-Adain), implemented in Tensorflow 1.0 version.